uberbruns/WorkerBee/README.md

 }
 ```

 The goal of this task is just to wait for a specified duration and to return the current time (as `Date`) when the waiting time is over.
 In this example we also define a context string that is used together with the duration as hash.
-If two task with the same hashValue are scheduled at the same time only one worker will execute it, but the result will be given to both callers who created the tasks.
+If two tasks with the same hashValue are scheduled at the same time only one worker will execute it, but the result will be given to both callers who created the tasks.

 ## The Worker